Palestinian Gandhi

-The term "Palestinian Gandhi" is frequently in used in debates concerning the Israeli-Palestinian conflict, most often to allege that Palestinians opposing the Israeli occupation of the Palestinian Territories have eschewed the use of nonviolent resistance and that the Palestinian cause would have greater success if it did use nonviolent resistance, such as used by Indian nationalist Mahatma Gandhi against the British Empire.
+The term "Palestinian Gandhi" has been used in debates concerning the Israeli–Palestinian conflict, most often to allege that Palestinians opposing the Israeli occupation of the Palestinian Territories have eschewed the use of nonviolent resistance and that the Palestinian cause would have greater success if they practiced nonviolent resistance, similar to the movement led by Indian nationalist Mahatma Gandhi against the British Empire.

-Overview

-Some pro-Israeli commentators have argued that the Palestinian liberation movement has historically failed because Palestinian activists have refused to use non-violent means to protest against the Israeli occupation of the Palestinian Territories, and that the movement will continue to fail in the future until a Palestinian figure like Mahatma Gandhi emerges.
-Victoria Mason of the Australian National University and Richard A. Falk of Princeton University have written that calls for a "Palestinian Gandhi" have "been a common sentiment expressed by leading international figures such as US president Barack Obama (2009).
-This is part of a wider liberal argument that failures to establish sustainable peace between Israel and the Palestinians is primarily the result of Palestinian militancy, and if the Palestinians embraced nonviolence they would gain the support of the international community – including the US – as well as find a resonant response within Israel itself."
-Palestinian-American writer Ramzy Baroud has stated that the term is "inescapable, especially for people who classify themselves as 'pro-Palestinian activists'."

 Debates

 Calls for a Palestinian Gandhi

+Some commentators have argued that the Palestinian liberation movement has historically failed because Palestinian activists have refused to use non-violent means to protest against the Israeli occupation of the Palestinian Territories, and that the movement will continue to fail in the future until a Palestinian figure like Mahatma Gandhi emerges.
+Palestinian-American writer Ramzy Baroud has stated that the term is "inescapable, especially for people who classify themselves as 'pro-Palestinian activists'."
+Astha Chadha of Ritsumeikan University has argued that "the spectres of Gandhi have been invoked by leaders on all sides of the Israel–Palestine conflict, often with interpretations that serve a particular political narrative."

-Noah Feldman of Harvard University claimed in 2017 that it would be "almost impossible for any Israeli government to use force in a continuous or repeated way to suppress Gandhian protests", saying that "to change the attitudes of Israelis and Americans, and hence change Israel's actions, Palestinians need to do something radically different."
+Noah Feldman of Harvard University argued in 2017 that it would be "almost impossible for any Israeli government to use force in a continuous or repeated way to suppress Gandhian protests", saying that "to change the attitudes of Israelis and Americans, and hence change Israel's actions, Palestinians need to do something radically different."
 In 2007, William W. Finan Jr. of Current History speculated that the emergence of a "Palestinian Gandhi or Mandela" might shift the American media's focus "from suicide bombers and Hamas militants to Palestinian innocents and the despair and poverty of the occupied territories.
-The Israel lobby, like the Taiwan lobby, would still exist - but it would have less of the moral force and political traction that have made it appear so powerful."Kenneth M. Pollack of the Brookings Institution claimed in 2011 that "If they’d been led by Gandhi rather than Yasser Arafat, they would have had a state 20 years ago."
+The Israel lobby, like the Taiwan lobby, would still exist – but it would have less of the moral force and political traction that have made it appear so powerful."

+Kenneth M. Pollack of the Brookings Institution claimed in 2011 that "If they'd been led by Gandhi rather than Yasser Arafat, they would have had a state 20 years ago."
+Adam Kirsch has written that "especially during the years of Yasser Arafat's leadership of the PLO, this was a way of criticizing the Palestinian leadership for its rejectionism and commitment to violence, which so obviously failed to advance the Palestinian cause... the longing for a Palestinian Gandhi is an expression of the Jewish desire to be enabled to make peace by being morally compelled to make peace.
+Gandhi, after all, did finally succeed in driving the British out of India, and his Palestinian equivalent would presumably succeed in making Israel withdraw from the West Bank.
+The key to this dream, however, is that such a Palestinian leader would be so trustworthy, so committed to peace and nonviolence, that an Israeli withdrawal would not invite future aggression."